 - Long-term smokeless tobacco users are almost 50 percent more likely to be diagnosed with oral cancer than non-users

-Now to the nitty gritty!
-For instance, there are a few life insurance carriers that are lenient to the occasional cigar, dip of chewing tobacco, vaping or nicotine gum.
+Now to the nitty-gritty!
+For instance, there are a few life insurance carriers that are lenient to the occasional cigar, a dip of chewing tobacco, vaping or nicotine gum.
 Although any form of tobacco use poses a health risk.
 Smokeless tobacco inst as risky as heavy smokers or people who chew frequently.

 The way to locate these life insurers that are lenient is to operate with an agent.
 An area member agent will be able to help you evaluate options for life insurance policy coverage, even when you regularly chew tobacco.

 You may need to undergo a medical exam to qualify when you look into purchasing life insurance.
-As part of that examination, you might be subject to a life insurance cigarette evaluation to find out whether you are a smoker.
-Smoking is a significant consideration for insurance companies in regards to distributing life insurance coverage's.
-It also increases rates 2-3 times.
+As part of that examination, you might be subject to the life insurance company testing you for nicotine.

 Again, there are many ways that life insurance carriers will detect nicotine and cotinine.
 Here are the types of nicotine tests:

 - Medical Exam

 These are just a few ways carriers will find out.
 I cannot stress it enough!!
 JUST BE HONEST!!